nauam/Courses/docs/manual/healthcheckplugins/azure-healthcheck.md

 ::: tab Certificate Authentication
 It is also possible to save the certificate as a file on the local server.

-**Certificate Path**:  Path to certificate file on local QW Control server. `/home/qwcontrol/certs/file.name`
+**Certificate Path**:  Path to certificate file on local Rundeck server. `/home/rundeck/certs/file.name`

 **Certificate Password**: If the certificate is encrypted provide the password to unlock it.